CanonicalLtd/maas-docs/en/manage-cli-common.md

 You will also need to set a default gateway (see [below][anchor__set-a-default-gateway]).

-!!!
-Note:
-    DHCP for PXE booting will need to be enabled on the 'untagged' VLAN.
+> ⓘ DHCP for PXE booting will need to be enabled on the 'untagged' VLAN.

 See [DHCP][dhcp] for more on this subject.